-Tower Guard is a sophomore honor society dedicated to serving students with disabilities at Michigan State University.
-Members of Tower Guard are chosen from the top academic achievers of the first-year student class, and spend their second (sophomore) year dedicating 120 hours each to the service of students with disabilities.
+Tower Guard is a second-year student honor society dedicated to serving students with disabilities at Michigan State University.
+Members of Tower Guard are chosen from the top academic achievers of the first-year class, and spend their second year dedicating 120 hours each to the service of students with disabilities.
 Tower Guard collaborates with the RCPD to help scribe for exams, create accessible textbooks, hold one-on-one tutoring, engage in a variety of RCPD initiatives, and build a more inclusive environment for all Spartans.

 History of Tower Guard